vuejs/docs/src/guide/ssr/getting-started.md

 ## Rendering a Vue Application

-Unlike Vue client-only application, SSR one should use a different method for creating an application instance: instead of `createApp` we need to use `createSSRApp`.
+Unlike a client-only Vue application, which is created using `createApp`, an SSR application needs to be created using `createSSRApp`:

 ```js
 // server.js